What Is Altcoin Season Index and When Is It Coming?

 It is important to note that altcoin season and Bitcoin season represent two distinct phases in the cryptocurrency market cycle.

 Firstly, Bitcoin season refers to periods when Bitcoin’s price experiences significant growth and dominance over altcoins.
-Bitcoin recently surged to a record high in March 2024 following the launch of several Bitcoin ETFs.
-The move saw Bitcoin almost double in value in just under two months, outperforming alternative cryptos in the process.
+Bitcoin first surged to its old highs in March 2024 following the launch of several Bitcoin ETFs, and then all the way up to $109,079.00 post US elections.
+The first move saw Bitcoin almost double in value in just under two months, outperforming alternative cryptos in the process, while the last push to its all-time highs added to its dominance, which now sits at just above 60%.

 In contrast, altcoin season occurs when altcoins surpass Bitcoin in terms of price appreciation and market capitalization.
 While Bitcoin season is often associated with a more stable market environment, altcoin season is characterized by heightened volatility and trading activity.